 The company follows Canada's Personal Information Protection and Electronic Documents Act, known as the privacy legislation.
 To ensure your personal information is treated in a secure and confidential manner, the company has established standards for all parties involved in the administration of the Plan.

-For more information, go to www.bce.ca/governance and select Board Members and Committees.
+For more information, go to www.bce.ca/governance

 Pension Committee